What is allergy skin testing?

 Your initial visit will take 2-3 hours in total.
 During the testing process, we will use a marking pen on your back and arms, which may cause staining on a shirt.
 For this reason, we suggest you bring an older shirt with you to wear home.

 Skin testing is a simple series of tiny scratches made on your back.
-The scratches are conducted with a small instrument similar to a plastic toothpick, which contains trace amounts of a single allergen, such as mold, pollen, dust mite, and/or animal dander.
+Staff uses a small instrument similar to a plastic toothpick, which contains trace amounts of a single allergen, such as mold, pollen, dust mite, and pet dander to perform the allergy test.
 When the results are positive, a small reaction on the skin occurs, usually within 20 minutes.
 This reaction is generally a small bump, similar to a mosquito bite, and may cause some itchiness.
-This indicates that you are allergic to that specific trigger.
+A bump or reaction indicates that you are allergic to that specific trigger.
 Following the scratch test on the back, some patients may also receive intradermal testing, where a small amount of the allergen is injected under the skin of the arm to see if it causes a reaction.

 Here is a video explaining the testing and immunotherapy process we show to patients after they are tested: